abki12c/Skroutz-Best_Price_Scraper/README.md

 - Monitor the price of a certain product
 - Save product info of all products in a specific category

-The data are scaped using the json data sent to the website server and using Beautiful Soup for Best Price specifically
+The data are scraped using the json data sent to the website server and using Selenium for Best Price specifically

 ## Installation
 Use the package manager pip to install the requirements